peter88213/novelyst/docs/usage.md

 ## Installation

-- Unzip the downloaded zipfile into a new folder.
+- Unzip the downloaded zipfile.
-- Move into this new folder and launch **setup.pyw**.
+- Move into the unzipped folder and launch **setup.pyw**.
 This installs the application for the local user.
 - Create a shortcut on the desktop when asked.
 - Optionally, you can replace the "Python" icon by the *novelyst* logo you may find in the installation's **icons** subdirectory.